muso31/Helixbase/README.md

 ### Renaming Solution / Projects
 To rename the Visual Studio Solution, Helix Module Projects and Project references from 'Helixbase' to a new project name, run '<a href="https://github.com/muso31/Helixbase/blob/master/tools/rename.ps1">rename.ps1</a> -ProjectName [NewProjectName]'.

+### Legacy Versions
+Legacy versions of Helix Base which are no longer updated or maintained can be found below:

+<a href="https://github.com/muso31/Helixbase/tree/feature/9.0.2">Helix Base 9.0.2</a> (updated until 21/12/2018)